redcurry/git_tutorial/tutorial.md

 Initial commit
 --------------

-Git doesn't work like Track Changes in Word, where changes are tracked automatically.
-We must tell git manually when to save a set of changes that we make (this is called a "commit").
+We must tell git when to save a set of changes that we make (this is called a "commit").
 Because we've added a file to track, we now want to tell git to save this change.

     git commit -m "Added initial file to project."

-It tells you there that you've changed one file, in our case we've addeded it, and added 8 lines of text.
+It tells you there that you've changed one file, in our case we've addeded it, and added 10 lines of text.
 We can view a history (or log) of our commits with:

     git log

 This shows you the commit id (also called revision number), author, date, and your comment.

 The stage and committing
 ------------------------

+(Switch person on terminal.)
 Let's make changes to our program and then commit those.
-Right now our program crashes if we don't provide any arguments, so let's add some code to check when no arguments are given:

-    import sys

-    if len(sys.argv) == 1:                   # Added
-      print 'Error: No arguments given.'     # Added exit()                                 # Added

-    sum = 0

-    for num in sys.argv[1:]:
-      sum += float(num)

-    print sum / (len(sys.argv) - 1)

-Let's test the program (python mean.py) and, yes, we get an error message if don't provide any arguments and the program quits more gracefully.
+Let's add comments to our code.

+  # Sum input values

 At this point, the file we've changed and the file that's in the repository are different.
 We can check what those differences are with:

     git diff